 All PhD students must pass a formal comprehensive examination as a requirement of the PhD degree:

 The exam consists of a written paper of publishable quality in peer-reviewed manuscript or book chapter format.

-The purpose of the comprehensive examination is to:
+The purpose of the candidacy examination is to:

-This paper will be evaluated by the Comprehensive Examination Committee: the student’s supervisor; one member of the student’s advisory committee; and one person external to the student’s advisory committee (who may be external to the field, program, or university, as long as s/he is approved by the Health & Rehabilitation Sciences program).
+This paper will be evaluated by the Candidacy Examination Committee: the student’s supervisor, and two other individuals.
+Normally, all 3 examiners will have PhD-Level Training, and will have graduate membership in SGPS.
+Other individuals who may be external to the field, program, or university, can act as examiners as long as s/he is approved by the Health & Rehabilitation Sciences program.

 The exam must be completed successfully in order for students to begin the thesis phase.
 The Procedure, planning form, and evaluation form can be found on the HRS Program OWL web-site.